arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![Screen Shot 2024-11-06 at 12 34 54 PM](https://github.com/user-attachments/assets/03d56909-6a92-4930-8faf-c9578f18f829)

 ___
-### Since there are missing values, I used coerce to convert the data to handle invalid or non-convertible values by replacing them with NaN, preventing errors and ensuring smooth data processing.
+### Since there are missing values, I used ``coerce`` to convert the data to handle invalid or non-convertible values by replacing them with NaN, preventing errors and ensuring smooth data processing.

 ```
-# use coerce to convert the data
+# use coerce to convert the data to numeric
 df['streams'] = pd.to_numeric(df['streams'], errors='coerce')
 df['in_shazam_charts'] = pd.to_numeric(df['in_shazam_charts'], errors='coerce')
 df['key'] = pd.to_numeric(df['key'], errors='coerce')